Edward V. Whiton: Wisconsin judicial career

-Supreme Court
+Notable cases

 In the "Booth cases" of 1854 (Ableman v.
 Booth) and 1855 (In Re: Booth and Ryecraft), Whiton issued significant opinions in favor of states' rights to nullification of federal laws.
 The Booth cases centered on Milwaukee abolitionists Sherman Booth and John Ryecraft, who were charged under the Fugitive Slave Act of 1850 with aiding the escape of Joshua Glover to Canada.
 Booth was arrested by U.S. Marshall Stephen Ableman, but sought a writ of habeas corpus from a Wisconsin court.
 The court granted the writ, and Ableman appealed the ruling to the Wisconsin Supreme Court.
 Whiton wrote in the majority, with Justice Abram D. Smith, that the Fugitive Slave Act was unconstitutional, and affirmed that Booth should be released.
 The U.S. Supreme Court overruled the Wisconsin decision, asserting the supremacy clause and ruling that the power of the State of Wisconsin "is limited and restricted by the Constitution of the United States."
 The Wisconsin Supreme Court refused to file the U.S. Court's mandate—and never has.
 The case significantly inflamed abolitionist passions in Wisconsin in the run-up to the American Civil War.
 Booth was ultimately pardoned in the final days of the presidency of James Buchanan.

 In the 1856 Bashford v.
 Barstow case, Whiton effectively decided the outcome of the 1855 Wisconsin gubernatorial election.
 Initially, Democrat William A. Barstow, the incumbent Governor, appeared to be the winner by a mere 157 votes.
 His opponent, Republican Coles Bashford challenged the result as fraudulent, an allegation which was borne out by the discovery of fabricated votes from non-existent precincts.
 Barstow argued that as head of the executive branch, he had the authority to count the votes and certify the results, and that the legislative and judicial branches could not interfere.
 The Court ruled that, according to the Wisconsin Constitution, it was the election, not the canvass, which determined the right to the office.
 After the ruling, Barstow's militia, which had been prepared to enforce his election with violence, began to disperse.
-Barstow relented, and Bashford was eventually allowed to take office as the 5th Governor of Wisconsin.
+Barstow relented, and Bashford was eventually allowed to take office as the 5th governor of Wisconsin.
 The case was an important precedent for the Supreme Court as the ultimate arbiter of the law in Wisconsin.

 In 1859 his health began to fail.
 He took a leave from the Court in the spring of 1859 and died at his home in Janesville on April 12, 1859.